Peperomia: Distribution

 Peperomias are found in tropical and sub-tropical regions around the world.
 Northern South America and Central America host the largest number of species, but peperomias can also be found in Africa, southern Asia, and Oceania.
 The exact number of peperomia species continues to change as new plants are discovered and some distinct plant names, perhaps catalogued in separate geographical regions, are realised to describe the same species.
-Therefore the table below gives only a rough overall impression of the worldwide distribution.
+Therefore, the table below gives only a rough overall impression of the worldwide distribution.

 Note that many peperomias are found in wide overlapping regions, for example everywhere in tropical America or Asia, and so may have not been included in the species count for individual areas.

 Peperomias and humans

 Horticulture

 Peperomias are often grown for their ornamental foliage and many species are considered easy to grow in homes and greenhouses.
 Several species have been given the Award of Garden Merit by the Royal Horticultural Society.
-Peperomias are largely considered non-toxic and are often recommended for households with children or animals.
+Peperomias are considered non-toxic and are recommended for households with children or animals.

 Out of the 1,000+ Peperomia species, currently only about 40 of them are commonly used as houseplants.
 These peperomias fare well in average home conditions and can relatively easily be found in stores and garden centers.
 Species in this basic group include P. alata, P. albovittata, P. argyreia, P. blanda, P. boivinii, P. caperata, P. clusiifolia, P. columella, P. dolabriformis, P. ferreyrae, P. fraseri, P. glabella, P. graveolens, P. griseoargentea, P. hoffmannii, P. incana, P. japonica, P. kimnachii, P. maculosa, P. metallica, P. nitida (often sold as P. scandens), P. nivalis, P. obtusifolia, P. pellucida, P. perciliata, P. pereskiifolia, P. polybotrya, P. prostrata, P. quadrangularis (syn.
 P. angulata), P. rotundifolia, P. rugosa, P. tetragona (syn.
 P. puteolata), P. tetraphylla, P. turboensis, P. urocarpa, P. verschaffeltii, P. verticillata (syn.
 P. rubella), and P. wheeleri.

 There can be, however, several cultivars available from each species.
 Identifying species can be challenging as plants are often sold under marketing names, older synonyms, or under names that have not been officially accepted.
 This is the case, for example, with Peperomia orba (often sold as Peperomia 'Pixie'), Peperomia viridis, and Peperomia axillaris.
 In addition to natural species and their cultivars, some artificial hybrid varieties can also be found on the market, such as Peperomia 'Hope' (a cross between P. deppeana and P. quadrifolia).

 Most species need airy, well-draining substrate and want to dry out to some extent or even completely between waterings.
 A typical reason for losing a peperomia is through root rot caused by over-watering.
 The tropical, decorative foliage plants, typically enjoy shadier conditions with more humidity.
 Some might even require a terrarium or a bottle garden to maintain high humidity.
 The arid climate succulent types should be treated similarly to cacti and other succulents: they can tolerate more light and will survive a dry cold period, during which they are watered only seldomly.
 The geophytic peperomias are used to experiencing a cold resting period once a year.